amna-akram/task-management-system/README.md

 To test real-time notifications and changes, sign in with two different users using two different incognito tabs.
 This will allow you to view live changes and receive real-time notifications.

 # Technologies Used
-React, Node.js, Express, JavaScript, Sass, Socket.io, react-toastify library, react-beautiful-dnd
+React, Node.js, Express, JavaScript, Sass, Socket.io, JSON Server, react-toastify library, react-beautiful-dnd

 https://github.com/amna-akram/task-management-system/assets/54773570/ea290276-475d-487d-9b97-56415aaa7a24